cn0047/stash/ed/go/README.md

 * Goroutines
 * Channels

+#### Runtime

+Runtime manages: scheduling, garbage collection, and the runtime environment for goroutines.

 #### Goroutine

+Goroutine - lightweight version of thread, with very low cost of starting up.
+Each goroutine is described by struct called G.
+Runtime keeps track of each G and maps them onto Logical Processors, named P.
+P - abstract resource, which needs to be acquired, so OS thread (called M, or Machine) can execute G.

 Do not communicate by sharing memory.
 Instead, share memory by communicating.
 <br>⚠️ Do not use global variables or shared memory, they make your code unsafe for running concurrently.